DevilsN3st/VStream/README.md

 # VStream - 2
-A video Streaming app which uses HLS to serve video.
+A video Streaming app which uses HLS ( HTTP Live Streaming ) to serve video with adaptive bitrate support.
 Anyone can start as a guest user and browse which is already logged in.
+Some Sample Videos and Users are already seeded in the database.
+Follow the below mentioned steps to run the app with seeded data.

 <br>